 Information from a long-term tenant proving occupancy

-Income tax returns or notices of assessment stating rental income
+Income tax returns and notices of assessment stating rental income

 A property will not be subject to the tax if it was rented to an arm's length tenant for residential purposes for at least 6 months of the year, in periods of 30 or more consecutive days; for example: